Azure/Service-Fabric-Troubleshooting-Guides/Known_Issues/Service Fabric Common Name Digicert Multiple Issuer Thumbprints.md

 ## Mitigation
 Action is needed for clusters which meet the description in the Affects section, whether or not the symptoms have been observed, as follows:

-### If the cluster does not show the symptomsdescribed above
+### If the cluster does not show the symptoms as described above

 pease run a cluster upgrade as soon as possible to add the new certificate issuer thumbprint:

 "1fb86b1168ec743154062e8c9cc5b171a4b7ccb4" -> "1fb86b1168ec743154062e8c9cc5b171a4b7ccb4,626d44e704d1ceabe3bf0d53397464ac8080142c" (and including any other pre-existing TPs)

-### If an upgrade is infeasible or the cluster is showing symptoms
+### If an upgrade is infeasible or the cluster is already affected

 On each node in the cluster,
 - Install the CA cert with Thumbprint 626d44e704d1ceabe3bf0d53397464ac8080142c in the LocalMachine\Disallowed store in certlm.msc, "Local Computer\Untrusted certificates"